-Going through quarter life crisis?
+Going through a quarter-life crisis?
 Or are you someone who is going to turn 25 soon?
 Are you facing questions like ‘what am I doing with my life?’ or ‘where is my life heading?’?
 Step back, take a deep breath and read on.
 This is a compilation of my personal experiences.
 There was no one to tell me what changes I need to bring into my life once I turn 25.
 I have realized and understood all this with time.
 I am about to turn 26 in May.
-This listicle will be able to help you in various facets phase of life and give you a better idea about taking decisions during difficult times.
+This listicle will be able to help you in various facets of life and give you a better idea about making decisions during difficult times.

 Let’s take a look at 25 things you need to start doing once you are 25!